ManimCommunity/manim/docs/source/guides/deep_dive.rst

 As just mentioned, :class:`VMobjects <.VMobject>` represent vectorized mobjects.
-To render a :class:`.VMobject`, the camera looks at the ``points`` attribute of a :class:`.VMobject` and divides it into sets of four points each.
-Each of these sets is then used to construct a cubic Bézier curve with the first and last entry describing the end points of the curve ("anchors"), and the second and third entry describing the control points in between ("handles").
+To render a :class:`.VMobject`, the camera looks at the :attr:`~.VMobject.points` attribute of a :class:`.VMobject` and divides it into sets of three points each.
+Each of these sets is then used to construct a quadratic Bézier curve with the first and last entry describing the end points of the curve ("anchors"), and the second entry describing the control points in between ("handle").

 .. hint::
-  To learn more about Bézier curves, take a look at the excellent online textbook `A Primer on Bézier curves <https://pomax.github.io/bezierinfo/>`__ by `Pomax <https://twitter.com/TheRealPomax>`__ -- there is a playground representing cubic Bézier curves `in §1 <https://pomax.github.io/bezierinfo/#introduction>`__, the red and yellow points are "anchors", and the green and blue points are "handles".
+  To learn more about Bézier curves, take a look at the excellent online textbook `A Primer on Bézier curves <https://pomax.github.io/bezierinfo/>`__ by `Pomax <https://twitter.com/TheRealPomax>`__ -- there is a playground representing quadratic Bézier curves `in §1 <https://pomax.github.io/bezierinfo/#introduction>`__, the red and yellow points are "anchors", and the green and blue points are "handles".

 In contrast to :class:`.Mobject`, :class:`.VMobject` can be displayed on screen (even though, technically, it is still considered a base class).
-To illustrate how points are processed, consider the following short example of a :class:`.VMobject` with 8 points (and thus made out of 8/4 = 2 cubic Bézier curves).
+To illustrate how points are processed, consider the following short example of a :class:`.VMobject` with 6 points (and thus made out of 6/3 = 2 cubic Bézier curves).
 The resulting :class:`.VMobject` is drawn in green.
 The handles are drawn as red dots with a line to their closest anchor.